-We are experiencing inflationary pressures in multiple areas of our business, including higher labor and benefits costs and higher gasoline and diesel costs.
-We cannot estimate how long inflation will remain at elevated levels.
-In addition, our interest costs increased due to higher interest rates than those approved in our most recent general rate cases, as well as increased borrowing needs for energy commodity transactions.
+Although we continue to experience inflationary pressures in multiple areas of our business, inflation has eased considerably compared to the same period last year.
+Nevertheless, inflation remains above the Federal Reserve's target and we cannot estimate how long inflation will remain at elevated levels.
+In addition, our interest costs increased due to higher interest rates than those approved in our most recent general rate cases, resulting in increased interest expense.